 - Through an incision just above the belly button – I rarely work with women who have had this incision, so I am not sure how frequently this procedure is done

 - Areolar edge – this is great for concealing the scar but can sever a lot of the ducts and is considered the method that can have the most significant impact on breastfeeding.
 It is called a periareolar incision

-Breastfeeding After Breast and Nipple Procedures, also by Diana West and Elliott Hirsch
+- Breastfeeding After Breast and Nipple Procedures by Diana West and Elliott Hirsch

-It’s very important to have a plan for what you are going to do after your baby is born.
+It’s essential to have a plan for what you are going to do after your baby is born.